kevinsullivan/cs1113f16/README.md

 major abstract data type to another (unit and bool to nat, nat to list, list to dictionary, etc).

-## Language: Idris
+## Strategy: Language = Idris

 The course is taught using the functional programming language of the Idris proof assistant.
+The goal was to have students use a language with an extremely clean type system, in which they could do ordinary prorgamming, and that would put them on the path to the type-driven development of programs and proofs.

 I judged Idris to be a better language than Coq for a CS1 course.
 For example, one can turn off the enforcement of totality checking, which is useful if one wants to explore ideas of generative recursions (e.g., hailstone sequence, or iterated state transformations for simulations or games).

+I have also found the ability to give students partial programs with "holes" to fill in to be incredibly useful.
+My exams, for instance, are Idris programs with definitions that have lots of holes to fill in.
+That one can ask the environment about the type of each hole, is very useful, among other things.
+This mechanism also supports a beautiful narrative around top-down functional decomposition as an engineering design strategy for program implementation.

 ## Strategy: A Sequence of Major Abstract Data Types